itinstructor/WorldAirQualityProject/README.md

 ## Description

-This project is a demonstration of software development using Claude AI and Copilot in VSCode as code helpers.
+This project is a demonstration for a WNCC Computer Science class of software development using Claude AI and Copilot in VSCode as code helpers.
 Educational GitHub users can use Copilot in VSCode for free.

 **Rule of thumb:** Never ask AI to do something you don't already know how to do yourself.